Dr Nigel Campbell

 Cognitive Behavioural Therapy (CBT) assumes that the way you think about situations will influence how you feel and your behavioural reactions.
 Therapy initially focuses on gaining greater insight about the relationship between thoughts, feelings and behaviours.
 CBT also considers that early life experiences can lead to forming unhelpful negative core beliefs and skewed assumptions about ourselves, others and the world.
 These beliefs and assumptions then fuel negative thinking and problematic behaviours in the present day.
 CBT aims to challenge patterns of negative thinking, beliefs and behaviours to bring about change, establishing new coping skills to more effectively manage your emotions.
 CBT can often begin to bring significant relief from psychological difficulties after relatively few sessions.

-Currently I am offering face-to face counselling and psychotherapy to individuals and couples.
+Currently I am offering in-person and/ or online appointments for individuals and couples.
 I offer short-term or more open-ended psychotherapy depending on what we agree would be most helpful.
 Feel free to get in touch, or ask any questions and we can take it from there.
 Client confidentiality will be respected at all times.

 Training, qualifications & experience

 I have experience delivering Cognitive Behavioural Therapy (CBT) and Counselling Psychology in NHS Primary Care (GP surgery) and NHS services for severe and enduring emotional difficulties.
-I also have substantial experience working with drug and alcohol addictions with individuals and via group counselling.
+I also have substantial experience working with drug and alcohol addictions with individuals and via groups.
 I have been a psychotherapist for respected community based organisations such as Mind.
 I have worked with clients over short-term as well as providing long-term psychotherapy (24 weeks plus).
 I have extensive experience working in private practice.

 During my clinical work I have supported adult and adolescent clients with psychological difficulties ranging from anxiety, depression, low self-esteem, anger management, addictions, phobias, assertiveness, perfectionism, health anxiety, chronic illness, sleep problems to relationship issues, struggles with life transitions and more.